psam3210/.github/people.md

 - Aarya Kini
 - Themis Kung
 - James Spitzenberger
 - Deeva Thomas (she/her) is a junior majoring in CD!
-She likes to sketch, listen to music and play piano.
+She likes to sketch, and try new food!!
 - Tong Wu
 - Haiyu Zhou